Saturday, September 24, 2011

 1989: The Eurythmics owned the #1 U.K. album with We Two Are One.

-1989: The public chose "Girl I'm Gonna' Miss You" by Milli Vanilli to be #1 which speaks volumes as to the quality out at the time.
+1989: The public chose "Girl I'm Gonna' Miss You" by Milli Vanilli to be #1 which speaks volumes as to the quality out at the time, as well as the listening public at that time.
 Warrant held down #2 with "Heaven" while Cher's "If I Could Turn Back Time" was at #3.
-Skid Row came in next with "18 and Life" while Madonna's "Cherish" was moving up.
-The rest of the Top 10: Gloria Estefan registered her 10th hit ("Don't Wanna' Lose You", with seven of those going Top 10, Surface slipped up with "Shower Me With Your Love", Janet Jackson was up from 15-8 with "Miss You Much", New Kids on the Block were down with "Hangin' Tough" and Paula Abdul's "Cold Hearted" closed out the list.
+Skid Row came in next with "18 And Life" while Madonna's "Cherish" was moving up.
+The rest of the Top 10: Gloria Estefan registered her 10th hit ("Don't Wanna' Lose You"), with seven of those going Top 10, Surface slipped up with "Shower Me With Your Love", Janet Jackson was up from 15-8 with "Miss You Much", New Kids on the Block were down with "Hangin' Tough" and Paula Abdul's "Cold Hearted" closed out the list.

 1989: A better representation of what was really popular was the Adult Contemporary chart as the Bee Gees remained at #1 with "One".